jonathansillito/open-source-project-course/modules/curious/README.md

 > "Personality traits aren't mysterious internal forces completely beyond our control.
 They're patterns of thinking, feeling, and behaving that become more automatic with repetition.
 Want to become more curious?
 Act more curious on a regular basis, and you become more curious over time."

-Two key question then are what might that deliberate practice involve for different areas of our life, and how can we sustain that practice?
+Two key questions then are what might that deliberate practice involve for different areas of our life, and how can we sustain that practice?

 ### The commandment to learn